×

 Heat your home correctly

 One of the ways condensation is created is when warm air hits cold surfaces.
 This is why it builds up on windows during colder months.
-Tell your tenant to keep their temperature on a very low setting all the time.
-Most experts recommend keeping the temperature above 15/16 degrees.
+Tell your tenant to ensure that the temperature of their home is kept above 15/16 degrees.
+Explain that they may have to keep their heating on at a very low temperature all the time to achieve this.

 Ventilate the property